nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 end
 ```
 followed by the task directive specifying the wavefunction and type of
-calculation, e.g., "task scf energy", "task mp2 energy", "task dft
+calculation, e.g., `task scf energy`, `task mp2 energy`, `task dft
-optimize", etc.
+optimize`, etc.

-"off' can be used to turn off COSMO in a compound (multiple task) run.
+`off` can be used to turn off COSMO in a compound (multiple task) run.
 By default, once the COSMO solvation model has been defined it will be
 used in subsequent calculations.
-Add the keyword "off" if COSMO is not
+Add the keyword `off` if COSMO is not
 needed in subsequent calculations.

-"Dielec" is the value of the dielectric constant of the medium, with a
+`dielec` is the value of the dielectric constant of the medium, with a
 default value of 78.4 (the dielectric constant for water).

-"parameters" specifies COSMO radii parameters file that stores custom
+`parameters` specifies COSMO radii parameters file that stores custom
 setting for COSMO parameters.
 The format for such file consists of the
 atom or element name followed by the radii.
 The program will first
 attempt to match based on atom name and only then the element name.